Nolan Arenado Player Props: Cardinals vs. Marlins

-The St. Louis Cardinals and Nolan Arenado, who went 2-for-4 with a double last time in action, take on Braxton Garrett and the Miami Marlins at LoanDepot park, Monday at 6:40 PM ET.
+After going 1-for-4 with a double and an RBI in his most recent game, Nolan Arenado and the St. Louis Cardinals face the Miami Marlins (who will hand the ball to Jesus Luzardo) at 1:10 PM ET on Tuesday.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Yankees.
+He had a one-hit showing in his most recent game (1-for-4) against the Marlins.

 Nolan Arenado Game Info & Props vs. the Marlins